Eco Friendly Cleaning

 • Boxes: Most of these can be folded and kept for future use.
 The rest can be recycled.

 • Polystyrene "peanuts": Many private mailing stores will take them.
-Or, save them for your own mailing needs throughout the year ahead.
+You can also save them for your own mailing needs throughout the year ahead.

 Also check around your community to see whether any children's centers, teacher cooperatives, or recyclers accept holiday trimmings.